-Early Childhood Special Education, Master of Arts
+Early Childhood/Early Childhood Special Education, Master of Arts

-The program supports 6 sets of Early Childhood standards as well as Early Childhood Special Education standards for the promotion of intervention in inclusive settings through the birth to age 8 age range.
+The curriculum supports six sets of early childhood standards as well as early childhood special education standards for the promotion of intervention in inclusive settings through the birth to age 8 age range.
 Sample courses include: Typical/Atypical Early Child Development; Curriculum and Instruction in Early Childhood; Applied Assessments in Early Childhood Research and Policy in ECSE; and Practicum Experience.

 Additionally, due to small class sizes (maximum 20-25 students per course) faculty maintain a high level of personal interaction with the students.